Christian Homeschool Co-op & Support Group - Villa Park, IL

 No, sorry!
 Only your own children can attend HSK with you for insurance purposes.

 Can you help me find my class?

 Your first day, we give you a welcome packet full of information.
-It includes a facility map complete with fire exits, directions to find each classroom, schedules for each of your children, your volunteer schedule, the Mom's hour homeschool help topics, board member contact information including photographs, a review of our rules, calendar of events, and all the details of how to make yourself comfortable.
+It includes a facility map complete with fire exits, directions to find each classroom, schedules for each of your children, your volunteer schedule, the Connect hour topics, board member contact information including photographs, a review of our rules, calendar of events, and all the details of how to make yourself comfortable.
 We also have guides that will help you navigate the building.

 What's your name again?